 DB Overseas Finance Deutschland AG ("DBOFD") has agreed to subscribe for certain participation rights ("Participation Rights") in Rheingold GmbH ("Rheingold"), a German GmbH, all of the shares of which are owned by Valhalla GmbH ("Valhalla"), a German GmbH, all of the shares of which are owned by Enron Valkyrie, LLC ("Valkyrie"), a Delaware limited liability company, the managing member of which is Enron.
 Rheingold has agreed to purchase [204,780] shares of Series 1 Non-Voting Preferred Stock of Risk Management & Trading Corp., a Delaware corporation ("RMT") and [9,104] shares of Series 2 Voting Preferred Stock of RMT representing 10 percent of the total voting power of RMT (together, the "RMT Preferred Stock").
 In connection with the foregoing, the following agreements have been entered into: (i) a Subscription and Procurement Agreement between Valhalla and Rheingold; (ii) an Agreement on Participation Rights (Genussrechtsvertrag) between and among Rheingold, Valhalla and DBOFD ("Participation Agreement"); (iii) a Put Option Agreement between DBOFD and Valhalla ("Put Option Agreement"); (iv) a Call Option Agreement between DBOFD and Valkyrie ("Call Option Agreement"); and (v) a Guaranty between Enron and DBOFD (the foregoing and any related agreements are referred to herein as the “Agreements”).

 Deutsche Bank has agreed to indemnify Enron for certain adverse tax consequences that potentially may be incurred by Enron, Rheingold, Valhalla or Valkyrie.
-Enron in turn, has agreed with Deutsche Bank acting for the benefit of DBOFD to indemnify DBOFD for certain adverse tax consequences that potentially may be incurred by DBOFD.
+Enron in turn, has agreed with Deutsche Bank, acting for the benefit of DBOFD, to indemnify DBOFD for certain adverse tax consequences that potentially may be incurred by DBOFD.

 Accordingly, in consideration of the mutual covenants herein contained and other good and valuable consideration, the parties hereto do hereby agree as follows: